 I began my coaching career as a speed skating coach while still chasing championships as an athlete.
 I was what they call a “playing coach”, and I was balancing teaching and competing when Inspiring became a student of mine for a while.

-The first time I saw him was at the Regional Championship when he lined up down the starting line from me as a competitor in the five mile race.
+The first time I saw him was at the Regional Championship when he lined up down the starting line from me as a competitor in the five-mile race.
 His teeth were rotten, his eyes sunken, his face covered with stubble, and his shoulders were stooped, as though he carried some heavy weight on his back.
-He was from somewhere in northern Washington state, but his uniform didn’t identify him as representing any rink or club.
+He was from somewhere in northern Washington State, but his uniform didn’t identify him as representing any rink or club.
 It was crudely made and homemade, and his tights looked to be dyed pajama bottoms with a crooked line of hand-stitched sequins wandering down each leg.
 His jersey was made from some much-worn item of knit clothing with crude sequined designs sewn to the chest.
 I assumed no team or rink would claim him.
 He looked as though he had just come in from the street, and he skated as though his only training had been garnered from skating slow circles in public sessions.

 I led much of the seventy laps of that race and won it, but I lapped him so often that he became somewhat of an obstacle.
 As the meet proceeded through the week and I faced him in the other four distances we skated, he was quite simply in the way.
 It was like racing the Indy 500 with one driver circling the track in a pedal car.
 My competitors treated him badly, and the officials considered disqualifying him for being a physical nuisance, though they didn’t.

-Besides being a very slow skater and teamless, Inspiring was obviously mentally handicapped, and I went out of my way to befriend him.
-But even this was difficult, because he had problems with the spoken word.
+Besides being a very slow skater and teamless, Inspiring was mentally handicapped, and I went out of my way to befriend him.
+But even this was difficult because he had problems with the spoken word.
 I never heard him string more than two or three words together, and they were so reluctant and garbled that I couldn’t understand him.
-He looked old, and might have been, but I suspect this appearance of oldness was not from any passage of years but from the hard life he looked to be living.
-He was a mystery to me, and remained so to the end, but I thought it wonderful that he loved this sport and found such meaning in it.
+He looked old and might have been, but I suspect this appearance of oldness was not from any passage of years but from the hard life he looked to be living.
+He was a mystery to me and remained so to the end, but I thought it wonderful that he loved this sport and found such meaning in it.
 His effort, though futile, seemed gallant.

-Well…a few months later I came to unlock the door for an early morning practice at the rink at which I trained and coached, and waiting there in the half-darkness was Inspiring.
+A few months later I came to unlock the door for an early morning practice at the rink at which I trained and coached, and waiting there in the half-darkness was Inspiring.
 He was wearing his homemade uniform and holding his skates, and in his nearly unintelligible words, I gathered that he had come to be on my team.

 So I became his coach.

-But I swear, I gave him not a single piece of advice he understood.
+But I swear I gave him not a single piece of advice he understood.
 He wanted nothing more than to be coached by me, but he was uncoachable.
 He cornered on one foot, as though fighting for his balance at the edge of a cliff.
 His strokes were crude little steps he executed with his body turned almost sideways.
 The only positive thing I could say about his skating was that he managed to stay upright.

 I instructed my other skaters to be nice to him, but they found this difficult.
 He was an embarrassment to them and was always in the way.
 The owner of our rink also found it embarrassing to have him representing his establishment, and he asked me to remove him from my team, though I politely declined.